Tennessee Titans football center Ben Jones and wife Alex want to make giving to Middle Tennessee nonprofits a snap this

 Ben and Alex also are encouraging their many friends and the legion of Titans fans to pitch in with hopes of providing additional funding to each of the benefiting organizations.

 The Jones Mission, established by Ben and Alex Jones in 2017 at The Community Foundation of Middle Tennessee, supports at-risk youth by providing grant funding, educational opportunities and additional resources to area nonprofits working to enhance the lives of children in Middle Tennessee and beyond.

-For October The Jones Mission #60 Charity Challenge, Ben and Alex have selected Preston Taylor Ministries, an organization The Jones Mission has supported in the past.
+For November, The Jones Mission #60 Charity Challenge, Ben and Alex have selected Preston Taylor Ministries, an organization The Jones Mission has supported in the past.

 The Jones Mission #60 Charity Challenge is one of many efforts Ben and Alex Jones have made to help give at-risk youth a chance to succeed at life.
 Their journey is a story of philanthropy that has its origins in Ben Jones’ own adverse childhood.

 Just a few months after his 10th birthday, Ben’s father was killed in a helicopter crash.
 The tragedy planted the seeds of a strong and still-growing passion for helping kids in need, and Ben strives daily to be a role model and show children experiencing hardship that anything is possible through hard work, determination and prayer.

 “My life has given me the opportunity to lift up others and give children from all struggles of life a chance to fight another day,” Ben said.

 The former University of Georgia star spent his first four years in the National Football League with the Houston Texans before moving to Tennessee with Alex to play for the Titans in 2016.